 Harry J. Lehman, a political candidate, sought to advertise on the public transit of Shaker Heights, Ohio, but his advertisement was rejected under a rule that no political advertising could be placed in the cars.
 He challenged the rule on free speech and equal protection grounds.
 The Ohio Supreme Court held that the prohibition did not violate a candidate’s First or Fourteenth Amendment rights, and the U.S. Supreme Court affirmed.

-Ruling allows cities to reject political advertising on city bus
+Court said cities could reject political advertising on transportation

 Writing for the majority, Justice Harry A. Blackmun argued that the city was engaged primarily in commerce and thus should be treated much like a newspaper or radio show, which need not accept every sort of advertisement.
 The only additional standard that the city must meet is that its allocation of advertisement space “must not be arbitrary, capricious, or invidious.”